 With Amazon Alexa Skills Kit you can define Intents and Entities for your task.
 Alexa system recognizes an intent correctly with variations in words only when you provide every possible example of expressions that could exactly match how users might say it to Alexa.
 It feels like they are still working on their own version of machine learning in order to simplify the work needed for model training.

-The great thing is that a whole new skill for Alexa could be easily built with AWS Lambda functions that seamlessly integrates with the Alexa Skills Kit.
+The great thing is that a whole new skill for Alexa could easily be built with AWS Lambda functions, that seamlessly integrates with the Alexa Skills Kit.

 IBM Watson Developer Cloud Services

 You probably remember the famous IBM Watson’s game when it won against two humans on the TV quiz show “Jeopardy” in 2011.
 So the good news is that IBM moved the technology behind the Watson into the cloud and released the set of API that you can use in your own conversational applications.

 The API set includes language understanding offerings from a natural language classifier to concept insights and dialogue processing.
 There are a lot of building blocks that you can use in your application, but you probably will spend a fair amount of time integrating them into one solution.

 We’ve used IBM Alchemy Language for sentiment analysis and keywords extraction for our experiments and it worked well.
 We think that IBM’s solution is the ideal choice for enterprises that want to be 100% sure of their API provider.

 For a recent IBM Watson demonstration you can watch a fireside chat with Dr. John Kelly, who leads the Watson team at IBM, at TechCrunch Disrupt 2015 in San Francisco.